LesFloraison/LesFloraison/README.md

 ## Improvisation! (≧∀≦)ゞ
-This is Floraison, beginner of Computer Graphics, curious about everything！
+Je m'appelle Floraison~ Beginner of Computer Graphics, curious about everything！
 - <a href="https://github.com/LesFloraison/FloraisonRender"><font color="#4682B4">FloraisonRender</font></a> : A modern real-time GPU-driven renderer built on Vulkan.
 - <a href="https://github.com/LesFloraison/equirectangular2cube"><font color="#4682B4">equirectangular2cube</font></a> : A tool for convert Equirectangular Image to Cubemap built on OpenGL.
 - <a href="https://github.com/LesFloraison/json-cpp"><font color="#4682B4">json-cpp</font></a> : A minimal JSON parser written in C++.